dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T50: Market domination leads to higher prices and less choice for consumers.
+### T50: Dominance in an industry can result in higher prices and reduced choices for consumers.

 |Support|
 |---|